 Internal combustion engines produce a lot of heat, which if not handled properly can ruin the engine.
 The engine coolant is a liquid that is passed through the engine block – where it gets heated – and it loses this heat through the radiator.

 In areas experiencing cold temperatures, an anti-freeze can be used to prevent the water from solidifying.
 The upper and lower radiator hoses are used to circulate the coolant to the radiator and the engine.
-If the lower hose receives low coolant – due to the buildup of radiator sludge – you may experience lower radiator hose cold.
+If the lower hose receives low coolant – due to the buildup of radiator sludge – you may experience a cold lower radiator hose.

 Hose water leaks